Symphyotrichum shortii (Lindl.) Nesom

 Conservation Efforts in Minnesota

-There are a few sites of this species on State Forest lands, which does afford protection from commercial or residential development projects and livestock grazing, but the sites are actively managed for timber production, which could be problematic.
+There are a few sites of S. shortii on State Forest lands, which does afford protection from commercial or residential development projects and livestock grazing, but the sites are actively managed for timber production, which could be problematic for the species.

 Brouillet, L., J. C. Semple, G. A. Allen, K. L. Chambers, and S. D. Sundberg.
 2006.
 Symphyotrichum.
 Pages 465-539 in Flora of North America Editorial Committee, editors.
 Flora of North America north of Mexico.
 Volume 20.
 Oxford University Press, New York, New York.